Wander Franco Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.2 K/9, the eighth-best in the league.
+- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in the league.

-- The Orioles have the 15th-ranked team ERA among all league pitching staffs (4.16).
+- The Orioles' 4.19 team ERA ranks 15th across all league pitching staffs.

-- Orioles pitchers combine to surrender 82 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- The Orioles rank 17th in baseball in home runs given up (82 total, 1.1 per game).

-- Bradish gets the start for the Orioles, his 13th of the season.
-He is 2-3 with a 3.90 ERA and 52 strikeouts in 60 2/3 innings pitched.
+- The Orioles are sending Wells (6-2) to the mound to make his 14th start of the season.
+He is 6-2 with a 3.20 ERA and 82 strikeouts through 81 2/3 innings pitched.

-- The righty's most recent time out came on Wednesday against the Toronto Blue Jays, when he went seven innings, surrendering one earned run while allowing four hits.
+- The right-hander last appeared on Thursday against the Toronto Blue Jays, when he tossed 6 2/3 innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.